Superintendent Keena Graham in front of the Medgar and Myrlie Evers Home National Monument

 It’s easy to work up an appetite while exploring Jackson, so when it’s time to break for some food, head to a local Black-owned restaurant.

-Jackson's restaurant scene has you covered whether you’re in the mood for authentic soul food, Cajun cuisine, or even a pig-ear sandwich.
+Jackson's restaurant scene has you covered whether you’re in the mood for authentic soul food, Cajun cuisine or even a pig-ear sandwich.

 James Beard nominated Sambou's African Kitchen serves Gambian food on the city's northside while James Beard Award-winning Bully’s Soul Food has all the classics from turkey necks and greens to fried green tomatoes and neckbones in West Jackson.
+Near the JSU campus, Stamp's Super Burgers offers, arguably, the best burger in town.

 At Sugar’s Place Downtown, have a classic meat-and-three experience with everything from chicken and waffles to fried catfish.
 They also have a delicious hearty breakfast for those looking to jumpstart their day with plenty of fuel.
+In Fondren, Soulé offers a respite from a busy day along with craft coffees and teas.

 Since Mississippi is known for its Creole influence, find a true taste of the Bayou at 1693 Red Zone Grill or Johnny T’s Bistro & Blues.